koendv/paste_dispenser/README.md

 ## Zapta

 The controller board is 40mm x 30mm, and fits on [zapta](https://www.thingiverse.com/thing:1119914) solder paste dispensers with a [28BYJ-48](https://www.adafruit.com/product/858) stepper.
-However, the controller is not restricted to any specific model of solder paste dispenser; if a syringe pump uses a 5- or 6-wire unipolar stepper or a 4-wire bipolar stepper motor, there's a reasonable chance this will work.
+However, the controller is not restricted to any specific model of solder paste dispenser; if a syringe pump uses a 5- or 6-wire unipolar or a 4-wire bipolar stepper motor, there's a reasonable chance this will work.
 Just check the stepper works at 5V and current stays below 1.2 amps.

 ## Firmware